Semester 1 Credit Value: | 10 |

 ---|---|---|---|---|

 The assessments are designed to enable students to work and think independently.
-The workshops ask students to synthesize, compare and contrast different literatures on development and globalization.
+The interactive workshops ask students to synthesize, compare and contrast different literatures on development and globalization.
 This will enable students to absorb material in an incremental manner in preference to rote learning.
 Through the empirical project, students are required to engage with research reports and data sets in order to understand how concepts and ideas on globalization and development learned from academic literature are understood and put into practice by key institutions.
 The take-home exam is aimed at encouraging substantive engagement with core ideas, arguments and empirical literature from throughout semester two.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2022/23 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2023/24 entry will be published here in early-April 2023.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.